dxw/contracts/agreements/agency_terms.md

 6. ### Engagement

-    1. It is essential that you fully engage with our development process in order for Project completion to take place.
+    1. It is essential that you fully engage with the development process in order for the Project to be completed successfuly.
 In this context "engage" includes promptly:

         1. Responding to our enquiries;
-        2. Rejecting and Accepting Stories in good time;
+        2. Providing feedback, Rejecting and Accepting Stories in good time;
-        3. Supplying to us any Required Materials.
+        3. Supplying to us any Required Materials;
+        4. Reporting any problems that could affect delivery.

 7. ### Subcontracting